 Puppies love learning by “monkey see, monkey do.”
 And the socialization with other dogs and puppies at your class will be beneficial for both of them.

-Bottom line: Be patient.
-By letting nature take its course, normally the situation between an old dog and a second dog works itself out.
+Be patient.
+By letting nature take its course, usually the situation between an old dog and a second dog works itself out.
 Oddly, the best part about doing it this way is; the puppy’s inherent pack instincts are reinforced.
 They will learn trust and respect and understand their rightful place in the pack has to be learned and earned.

 By Karen A. Soukiasian